michaelstiefel/Capstone_ECB_Tweets/README.md

 This project is part of the Udacity Data Scientist Nanodegree Program.
 Its purpose is to create a flask web app to illustrate insights from tweets about the European Central Bank (ECB) in 2021.
 Specifically, the following questions will be addressed:

-- How does Twitter Sentiment about the European Central Bank change over time?
+- Does Twitter traffic (i.e. the number of tweets) respond to key ecb decision dates?
 - Does Twitter Sentiment change on days when the ECB decided on its monetary policy?
 - What are the topics discussed by users on Twitter and how do they change over time?